Yohan460/go-jamf-api/api/docs/ComputerSecurity.md

 `func (o *ComputerSecurity) HasBootstrapTokenAllowed() bool`

 HasBootstrapTokenAllowed returns a boolean if a field has been set.

+### GetBootstrapTokenEscrowedStatus

+`func (o *ComputerSecurity) GetBootstrapTokenEscrowedStatus() string`

+GetBootstrapTokenEscrowedStatus returns the BootstrapTokenEscrowedStatus field if non-nil, zero value otherwise.

+### GetBootstrapTokenEscrowedStatusOk

+`func (o *ComputerSecurity) GetBootstrapTokenEscrowedStatusOk() (*string, bool)`

+GetBootstrapTokenEscrowedStatusOk returns a tuple with the BootstrapTokenEscrowedStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBootstrapTokenEscrowedStatus

+`func (o *ComputerSecurity) SetBootstrapTokenEscrowedStatus(v string)`

+SetBootstrapTokenEscrowedStatus sets BootstrapTokenEscrowedStatus field to given value.

+### HasBootstrapTokenEscrowedStatus

+`func (o *ComputerSecurity) HasBootstrapTokenEscrowedStatus() bool`

+HasBootstrapTokenEscrowedStatus returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)